 This bike turned up in a sorry state last week.
 Bent forks was only the beginning….

-This machine was made by the Falcon group around 1990 & with a 531 frame would be a shame to see it scrapped.
+This machine was made by the Falcon group around 1990 & with a 531 frame.
+Would be a shame to see it scrapped.

 Had to replace the front brake caliper (Universal) & pedals, saddle, tyres, & seatpost, but it is close to original else.

-New cables, trued the wheels, adjusted the brakes & gear changers & it is pretty much ready to roll.
+Fitted new cables, trued the wheels, adjusted the brakes & gear changers & it is pretty much ready to roll.

 Paint & decals pretty good, no rust, just a little dent in the top tube to show for its chequered past.